haproxy/haproxy/doc/lua-api/index.rst

    proxy.
   :returns: a string "tcp", "http", "health" or "unknown"

+.. js:function:: Proxy.get_srv_act(px)

+  Returns the number of current active servers for the current proxy that are eligible for LB.

+  :param class_proxy px: A :ref:`proxy_class` which indicates the manipulated proxy.
+  :returns: an integer

+.. js:function:: Proxy.get_srv_bck(px)

+  Returns the number backup servers for the current proxy that are eligible for LB.

+  :param class_proxy px: A :ref:`proxy_class` which indicates the manipulated proxy.
+  :returns: an integer

 .. js:function:: Proxy.get_stats(px)

   Returns a table containing the proxy statistics.
 The statistics returned are